-When Maelin-Kate’s parents, Paul and Megan, brought her home from China in 2017, they knew she had medical needs.
+When Maelin-Kate’s parents, Paul and Megan, brought her home from China after adopting her in 2017, they knew she had medical needs.
 One leg was shorter than the other — hip dysplasia, it turned out.

-But, one of Maelin-Kate’s doctors at a local St. Jude Children’s Research Hospital affiliate clinic just happened to have worked at an institution specializing in Fanconi anemia.
+But, one of Maelin-Kate’s doctors at a St. Jude Children’s Research Hospital affiliate clinic just happened to have worked at an institution specializing in Fanconi anemia.
 She recognized the very rare blood disease right away.

 People with Fanconi anemia do not produce healthy bone marrow – so they don’t produce healthy blood.
 Untreated, this genetic disease can cause leukemia.
 Maelin-Kate’s was caught early.

-Megan describes the St. Jude care team who saw them through chemotherapy and a bone marrow transplant as being like friends and family.
+Megan describes the St. Jude care team who saw them through treatment as being like friends and family.

 “Maelin-Kate knew her doctors and nurses loved her.
 She knew that they wanted the best for her,” Megan said.
 Maelin-Kate now visits St. Jude for regular checkups.
 She’s the youngest of five children and the only girl.